netfoundry/zfw/README.md

 - Added modbus attack protection when ot filtering is enabled on the inbound interface.  zfw actively monitors the slave responses to ensure valid transaction id, unit id, function codes in response to requests from the master.
-If verbose logging is enabled offending packet with error will be output.
+If verbose interface logging is enabled insertion, found states, and unexpected states will be logged.

   Enable/Disable at interface level with ```sudo zfw --ot-filtering <iface> [-d]```